 You need to find the right competencies to include if you want to stand out and get past an ATS system.

-Remember that you don't need to change each one when applying for different positions but you should swapping some in and out so it’s more tailored.
+Remember that you don't need to change each one when applying for different positions, but you should be swapping some in and out so it stays tailored.

 Here is an example of what someone in sales might include: